Class: Familia::Horreum

 end

-#optimistic_refresh(**fields) ⇒ Array
+#naive_refresh(**fields) ⇒ Array

 A thin wrapper around the private initialize method that accepts a field hash and refreshes the existing object.

-This method is part of horreum.rb rather than serialization.rb because it operates solely on the provided values and doesn’t query Database or other external sources.
-That’s why it’s called “optimistic” refresh: it assumes the provided values are correct and updates the object accordingly.
+This method is part of horreum.rb rather than serialization.rb because it operates solely on the provided values and doesn't query Database or other external sources.
+That's why it's called "naive" refresh: it assumes the provided values are correct and updates the object accordingly.

 Parameters: